deep-entertainment/safehouse/design/gdd.md

 ### Music

 The idea for the music is, that the characters Marjorie, Calvin and Brianna have themes.
-Each of these themes have different variations and reprises, that are used throughout the game to gently hint which character is currently in focus of the game.
+Each of these themes have different variations and reprises that are used throughout the game to gently hint which character is currently in focus of the game.

-The themes should reflect the characters personalities or functions in the game:
+The themes should reflect the character's personality or functions in the game:

 - Marjorie: caring, emotional.
 As Marjorie is the main character of the game, it should be the most "catchy" theme
 - Calvin: Calvin is a two-sided character.
 On the surface, he's caring and helpful, but under the surface lies a deeply immoral and greedy persona